Q: What is Listing Syndication?

 Q: Are Listing Syndication and IDX the same thing?

-A: Not even close.
-IDX gives brokers approval to display each others’ listings on their respective websites.
+A: No. IDX gives brokers approval to display each others’ listings on their respective websites.
 (By default, all IRES subscribers are opted into IDX.)
 On the other hand, Listing Syndication sends listings to 3rd Party sites (e.g. Realtor.com) selected by the office broker.

 Q: How can I measure if advertising via syndication is worth it?